kiku99/morama/README.md

 ## Overview

-**morama** is a simple command-line interface (CLI) application for recording and managing personal reviews and ratings for movies and TV dramas.
+**morama** is a simple command-line interface (CLI) application for recording and managing personal reviews and ratings for movies and dramas.
 Built in Go, it helps you keep track of what you’ve watched — and how you felt about it — all from your terminal.

 ### Features
 - Add reviews and star ratings for movies and dramas